6d68/crypto-cloud/README.md

 <img src="./cryptocloud.png">

-Services are build on top Spring Boot and Spring Cloud and Netflix OSS either using Java or Kotlin.
+Services are build on top of Spring Boot, Spring Cloud and Netflix OSS using either Java or Kotlin.

 ### Services
 #### Currency Service